LemonProg/Valorant-InstaLocker/README.md

 After that you will able to open the application.
 - If you dont trust me, like if you think that a virus, trojan, backdoor or someting like that go read the code on the github repo (guy.py)

+## Features

+- Instalock before other People
+- Adaptive Resolution
+- Easy Download and Instalation
+- Very Simple to use

 ## Installation Steps